 Why: Being adequately hydrated can boost your body’s ability to burn fat.
 Even mild dehydration can slow your metabolic rate by 3% (or more).

-Solution: Aim for at least two litres of water a day, or slightly more if you’re exercising outdoors.
+Solution: Aim for 2-3 litres of water a day, slightly more if you’re exercising.

 5. You’re not getting enough iron